zfaustk/KHGraphDB/README.md

 and `docs/replica.md`.
 Type is still not a string.
 MATCH binds it by KHID.
 Path is a value.
 A graph can be named, cloned, or cut down to a subgraph.
 A Catalog holds several graphs;
 the query still takes one.
-A transaction clones the arena.
+A transaction keeps an inverse.
+MATCH is a read.